magna-sec/magna-sec.github.io/_posts/2024-11-21-First-Post-Blues.md

 Lovely we see our main function address matches up and we're presented with a decompiled main function!

 The main function appears to be simple, takes in a users input, convert to a `char` and compare against 3 defined `char`s and act accordingly.
-Simply put.. if anything other than `y`/`Y` is entered the program flows into the `if` block and ultiamtely executes `exit(-1)` terminating the program.
+Simply put.. if anything other than `y`/`Y` is entered the program flows into the `if` block and ultimately executes `exit(-1)` terminating the program.
 ```c
 if (((user_input != 'y') && (user_input != 'Y')) && (user_input != '\n'))
 {